opleary/PHP2650Project/index.md

 </center>

-To avoid the problem of overfitting that arises from using the same data to train and test the model, we used the Bootstrap cross-validated estimates of the integrated Brier scores.
+To avoid the problem of overfitting that arises from using the same data to train and test the model, we used the **Bootstrap cross-validated estimates** of the integrated Brier scores[19].
 The prediction errors are evaluated in each bootstrap sample.

-The prediction errors for each of our models will be implemented in the `pec` package in R[16].
+The prediction errors for each of our models will be implemented in the `pec` package in R[20].
 We implement bootstrap cross-validation to get our estimates for the integrated brier scores.
 The models are assessed on the data samples that are NOT in the bootstrap sample (OOB data).

 ### PBC Data

-The following description comes from the `survival` package in R[17]:
+The following description comes from the `survival` package in R[21]:

-Primary sclerosing cholangitis is an autoimmune disease leading to destruction of the small bile ducts in the liver.
-Progression is slow but inexorable, eventually leading to cirrhosis and liver decompensation.
+> Primary sclerosing cholangitis is an autoimmune disease leading to
+> destruction of the small bile ducts in the liver.
+Progression is slow
+> but inexorable, eventually leading to cirrhosis and liver
+> decompensation.
+>

-This data is from the Mayo Clinic trial in PBC conducted between 1974 and 1984.
-A total of 424 PBC patients met eligibility criteria for the randomized placebo controlled trial of the drug D-penicillamine.
-This dataset tracks survival status until end up follow up period as well as contains many covariates collected during the clinical trial.
+> This data is from the Mayo Clinic trial in PBC conducted between 1974
+> and 1984.
+A total of 424 PBC patients met eligibility criteria for the
+> randomized placebo controlled trial of the drug D-penicillamine.
+This
+> dataset tracks survival status until end up follow up period as well
+> as contains many covariates collected during the clinical trial.

 <table>
 <colgroup>